Poornesh22/Poornesh22/README.md

-- 👋 Hi, I’m @Poornesh22
+- 👋 Hi, I’m Poornesh Mishra
-- 👀 I’m interested in python programming
+- 👀 I’m interested in python programming, full stack web development using javascript with Next.js frameWork
-- 🌱 I’m currently learning advance python programming
+- 🌱 I’m currently developing a website for my college
 - 💞️ I’m looking to collaborate on software companies
 - 📫 How to reach me through Email-: poorneshmishra10@gamil.com